How to Buffalo Check plain red cushions for a cabin look!

 But I’m going to test out this summer without a grill because I really don’t want one very badly.
 Perhaps when they go on sale in the fall or something…

-I am in LOVE with the new changes!
-The patio feels so much more initing with the table and chairs, and this little location is turning into my dream outdoor living – dining room more with each passing minute!
+I am in LOVE with the new patio changes!
+The patio feels so much more inviting with the table and chairs, and this little location is turning into my dream outdoor living – dining room more with each passing minute!

 So… what happened to the other two matching wicker chairs you ask?